nukeop/tinycrawl-backend/README.md

 -   Endpoints that modify a resource will return the new modified resource.
 -   POST parameters will be passed in body as JSON.

+## Authentication

+Authentication is done by [basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
+Use the `Authorization` header to provide your username and password.
+If you provide that data and it corresponds to an existing user, you're authenticated.
+If you don't, you're not.

+The header should contain:
+* the method (currently the only valid value is `Basic`)
+* a single space
+* base64-encoded string containing the username and the password combined with a colon (`username:password`)

+Example: `Basic dGVzdDI6dGVzdA==`

 ## API Endpoints

 #### Resources